-ES.4.8 Ocean Going Vessels
+Ocean Going Vessels

 Ocean-going vessels are used to transport goods and people to and from domestic and international seaports.
-Ocean-going vessels visit the Port's two marine cargo terminals and the cruise ship terminals.
+Ocean-going vessels visit the Port's two marine cargo terminals and the two cruise ship terminals.
 The TAMT handles vessels that primarily carry refrigerated containers, break-bulk, and dry bulk cargos.
 The NCMT primarily handles vessels with "Roll-on/Roll-off" (RoRo) cargo, which are mostly motor vehicles.
-The Cruise Ship Terminal5 (CST) handles passenger (cruise) vessels.
+The Cruise Ship Terminal (CST) handle passenger (cruise) vessels.